adamkasztenny/Scrawler/README.md

 # Scrawler
-Fake web crawler written in Scala
+Fake web crawler written in Scala.

+The frontend, written in Play, can be found [here](https://github.com/slideon/Scrawler-frontend).